 Apart from being a great place for bird-watching and spotting rare animals, Nokrek is also popular among trekkers.
 The entire area of the park is mountainous and Nokrek, at a height of 1,4132 m, is the highest peak in the Garo Hills.
 Numerous water bodies like Napak Lake and Simsang River also rise from the Nokrek range.
 The limestone Siju Caves, Rongbang Dare Waterfalls, and The Garo Hills are some of the many attractions here that you should not miss.

-The nearest railway station and airport to the national park is Guwahati (160 kms and 140 kms away, respectively).
-From Guwahati, you will have to book a cab or private vehicle to reach Nokrek.
+The nearest railway station and airport for Nokrek National Park is Guwahati (160 km and 170 km away, respectively).
+From Guwahati, you will have to book a cab or a private vehicle to reach Nokrek.
+Entry to the park is free.